mwittrien/BetterDiscordAddons/README.md

  - [Server Hider](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ServerHider) - Adds two options on your server context menu to hide servers in your server list.
  - [Server Folders](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ServerFolders) - Adds the option to create pseudo folders that, click the folder to hide/display all folders between two folders.
 Easily gets broken by moving server icons.
  - [Show Hidden Channels](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) - Displays all hidden channels that can't be accessed due to role restrictions in a new category.
+ - [Show Image Details](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowImageDetails) - Display the name, size and dimensions of uploaded images (does not include embed images) in the chat as an header or as a tooltip.
  - [Spell Check](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SpellCheck) - Adds a spellcheck to all textareas.
  - [Steam Profile Link](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SteamProfileLink) - Opens a steam profile in steam instead of a browser when clicking the steamlink in a userprofile.
 With the help of square.
  - [Theme Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeRepo) - Allows you to preview all themes from the theme repo and download them on the fly.